geopm/geopm/service/docs/source/geopm_pio_dcgm.7.rst

     *  **Unit**: n/a

 ``DCGM::DRAM_ACTIVE``
-    DRAM send and receive metrics expressed as a ration of cycles
+    DRAM send and receive metrics expressed as a ratio of cycles.

     *  **Aggregation**: average
     *  **Domain**: gpu